Hannibal (TV series): Development

 Fuller originally planned the show to run for seven seasons: the first three of original material, the fourth covering Red Dragon, the fifth The Silence of the Lambs, the sixth Hannibal, and the seventh an original storyline resolving Hannibals ending.
-However, after the second season, Fuller stated he later envisioned the show to run six seasons, incorporating the books differently than he originally planned.
-Season 3 would use material from Hannibal Rising as well as Red Dragon and include a different origin story for Dr. Lecter; the season ultimately also adapted Hannibal as well.
+After the second season, Fuller stated he later envisioned the show to run six seasons, incorporating the books differently than he originally planned.
+Season 3 used material from Hannibal Rising as well as Red Dragon and include a different origin story for Dr. Lecter; the season ultimately also adapted Hannibal as well.
 Fuller intended to include other characters from the book series (such as Jame Gumb and Clarice Starling) if he could obtain the rights from MGM.

 Franklin Froideveaux and Tobias Budge were created because Fuller could not secure rights to The Silence of the Lambs characters Benjamin Raspail and Jame Gumb.
 Fuller added they also tried to get the rights to Barney Matthews, an orderly at the Baltimore State Hospital, but were denied, thus a character based on Barney appeared in the second season, named Matthew Brown, but ended up being an antithesis to the original series' Barney.
 Dr. Bedelia Du Maurier is named after the character in Creepshow and author Daphne du Maurier.

 Regarding the series' influences, Fuller stated: "When I sat down to the script, I was very consciously saying, 'What would David Lynch do with a Hannibal Lecter character?
 What sort of strange, unexpected places would he take this world?'
 I'm a great admirer of his work and his aesthetic and his meticulous sound design.
 Those were all components that I felt very strongly needed to be part of our Hannibal Lecter story.
 Between Lynch and Kubrick, there's a lot of inspiration."
 Fuller also cited David Cronenberg and Dario Argento as influences on the series.
 Fuller cited Tony Scott as an influence for the third season.